 A Permanent Exhibit at the Millyard Museum

 See the stone tools of the Paleo-Indians who fished at Amoskeag Falls thousands of years ago, learn how raw cotton was made into cloth during the Industrial Revolution, and stroll under the lighted arches of Elm Street during its heyday.
 Learn how the Amoskeag Manufacturing Company developed its famous “mile of mills” and how it shaped Manchester into the largest planned city in New England.
-Discover what life was like for the people who came here from many different countries to start new lives.
-The city’s stories are told through creative and colorful displays of original artifacts, documents and photographs, as well as murals and multi-media presentations.
+Discover what life was like for the people who came here from many different countries through creative & colorful displays of original artifacts, documents/photographs, and murals/multi-media presentations.

-In the Henry M. Fuller State Theatre Gallery in the Millyard MuseumTuesday-Saturday, 10:00 a.m.-4:00 p.m. - Included with museum admission.
+In the Millyard Museum’s Henry M. Fuller State Theatre Gallery

 On exhibit April 21 through September 30, 2023

 Henry W. Herrick (1824-1906) was a talented wood engraver, book illustrator, and watercolorist.
 After spending his childhood in New Hampshire, Herrick began his career as an artist in New York, working for several prominent publishers and teaching at the School of Design for Women.
 In 1865, he returned to Manchester where he continued to work as a designer and engraver and took up the art of watercolor.
 This exhibition features many of his works from throughout his long and illustrious career.